isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 ### SAFETY AND SECURITY

-*   Students are to alert any teacher or office personnel if they come across any of the following:
+ * Alert any teacher or office personnel if you come across any of the following:
 (a)	strangers, (b) emergencies, e.g. accidents, injuries, fire.
+* You are not allowed to bring pets, toys, expensive or dangerous items to school.
+* You are not allowed to have in your possession any weapon.
+You are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others and self.
+* You are discouraged from using a trolley bag as you may have difficulty moving up and down the stairs.
+* Do not run or play along the corridors, in the classrooms/canteen, up and down the stairs and in places where there is potential danger.
+* You are only allowed to play with the equipment in the playground/hall or be in any of the special rooms, if there is adult supervision.
+* Use the school facilities responsibly and in the way they are intended for.

 **Before School Hours:**

-*   Students are to wait at the hall if they come to school before 6.50 a.m.
-*   Students are only allowed to go to the classrooms after 6.50 a.m.
-*   Students are to be at the assembly area by 7.25 a.m.
+* Report to the hall/classrooms upon arrival at school.

 **During School Hours:**

-*   Students are to ask for permission from the teacher before leaving the classroom during lessons.
+* Ask for permission from the teacher before leaving the classroom during lessons.
-*   During recess, Students are not allowed to stay in the classrooms without permission.
+* During recess, remain in the canteen and assigned play areas.
+You are not allowed to stay in the classrooms or loiter along the corridors.
-*   All food and drinks are to be consumed in the canteen.
-Students are to queue up for food and return all cutlery and crockery to the designated areas in the canteen.
+* All food and drinks are to be consumed in the canteen except during snack break.
+Queue up for food and return all cutlery and crockery to the designated areas in the canteen.
-*   Students are only allowed to leave school during school hours with a valid reason and after informing the office.
-They are to be accompanied by their parent/ guardian or person authorised by the parents.
+* You are only allowed to leave the school during school hours with a valid reason and after informing the form teacher and General Office staff.
+You must be accompanied by your parent/guardian when leaving the school.
-*   Students are not allowed to run or play along the corridors, in the classrooms, canteen, up and down the stairs and in places where there is potential danger.
-*   Students are not allowed to play with the equipment in the gymnasium, hall or be in any of the special rooms without adult supervision.
-*   Students are to use the school facilities responsibly and in the way they are intended for.
-*   Students are not allowed to bring pets, toys, expensive or dangerous items to school without the school’s approval.
-They are not allowed to have in their possession any weapon.
-They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.

 **After School Hours:**

-*   Students are to wait for their transport at the foyer (by car) or in the hall (by school bus) at the dismissal time.
-Students who have missed their school bus are to report to the general office for assistance.
+* Wait for your transport at the designated pick-up points.
+If you have missed your school bus, report to the general office for assistance.
-*   Students staying back after school for activities are not allowed to leave the school during lunchtime unless accompanied by an adult.
+* If you are staying back after school for activities, you are not allowed to leave the school during lunchtime unless accompanied by an adult.

 **School Bus**

-*   Students are to be seated and well behaved at all times on the school bus.
+* Be seated and well behaved at all times on the school bus.
-*   Students are to use the seat belts if they are provided on the bus.
+* Keep your seat belts on during the whole journey.

 ### CONDUCT

-*   Students are to be obedient, courteous and well-behaved at all times.
+* Practise the 5Rs, school motto and values at all times.
+* Greet all teachers, non-teaching staff and visitors to the school.
-*   Students are to be punctual at all times.
-Students are considered to be late if they arrive in school after the command for flag-raising is given.
+* Be punctual at all times.
+* You are considered to be late for school if you arrive after the 7.30 a.m. bell.
+* Be present in school on all school days unless you are unwell.
-*   Students are to keep the classrooms and surroundings clean and tidy at all times.
+* Keep the classrooms and surroundings clean and tidy at all times.
-*   Students are to bring all required books/materials for the day and submit homework on time.
+* Bring all required books/materials for the day and submit homework on time.

 ### ATTIRE

-*   Students are to wear the prescribed school uniform and modifications to the uniform is not allowed.
+* All girls are to wear the prescribed school uniform.
+Modifications to the uniform are not allowed.
 * The hemline of the school uniform should not be more than 5cm above the knee.
-*   Students are to wear their name tags every day.
+* Your name tag should be sewn onto your uniform.
-*   Students are to wear plain white canvas/sports shoes with plain white socks that reach just above the ankles.
+* All girls are to wear plain white canvas/sports shoes with plain white socks that reach just above the ankles.
+Mary Jane shoes are not encouraged for safety during physical activities.
-*   For sports and PE lessons, Students are to wear PE T-shirts tucked into dark green shorts of the school design.
+* For sports and PE lessons, wear PE t-shirts tucked into dark green shorts of the school design.
-*   All P3 - P6 Students are to come to school and go home in their school uniform.
-P1 and P2 Students have the option of coming to school in their PE attire on days when they have PE lessons.
+* All P4 to P6 girls are to come to school and go home in their school uniform.
+Only P1 to P3 girls have the option of coming to school in their PE attire on days when they have PE/PAL/CCA/ Enrichment lessons.

 ### HAIR & APPEARANCE

 * Hairstyles are to be neat and appropriate.
-*   If hair reaches the collar, it should be tied up neatly as a ponytail.
+* Hair should be tied up neatly as a ponytail once it reaches the uniform collar.
 * Long ponytails (longer than a 15-cm ruler) are to be neatly plaited.
 * Fringes are to be kept above the eyebrows.
-*   Those with long fringes are to wear a hairband or use hairclips to keep hair away from the face.
+* Those with long fringes are to wear a hairband or use hair clips to keep hair away from the face.
 * Only dark green or black hair accessories are to be used.
-*   Fancy haircuts/hairstyles and hair colouring are not allowed.
+* Hair should not be tinted, highlighted, bleached or dyed.
+Fancy haircuts/hairstyles are not allowed.
 * No form of makeup is allowed.
 * Nails are to be short and clean.
 Nail polish is not allowed.
-*   No jewellery is to be worn by pupils except small ear studs in gold/ silver in simple design.
+* No jewellery is to be worn except a single pair of small, ear studs in gold/silver or with a gemstone.

 ### EXAMINATION / TEST RULES

-*   Students should be punctual for tests and examinations.
+* Be punctual for tests and examinations.
-*   A student who is unable to sit for a test or examination should produce a medical certificate.
+* If you are unable to sit for a test/examination, you must produce a medical certificate.
-*   Students should not have books or notes under their table, in their pocket or anywhere near them (whether intentional or not) which may provide unfair advantage over the other student.
-*   Students should not be found trying to communicate by any means to their friends.
-*   Students should not allow other students to copy their answers.
-*   Handphones and other unauthorised electronic devices are not allowed in the examination rooms.
-*   Anyone caught cheating will be severely dealt with.
+* Do not bring into the waiting, examination and quarantine areas any unauthorised electronic, communication, entertainment or gaming devices capable of capturing, storing, displaying and/or transmitting visual, audio or verbal information.
+Examples of prohibited items include mobile phones, cameras, tablets, wired and wireless earpieces/earphones, smart wrist watches, fitness trackers and any unauthorised materials.
+Examples of unauthorised materials include any books, papers, notes, unapproved dictionaries and calculators, and non-standard mathematical instruments.
+* If you are found with any of these items or communicating by any means with other candidates during the test/examination, it will be considered as cheating.
+Cheating is a serious offence.
+You may be disqualified from the test/examination if you are caught cheating or attempting to cheat.

 ### ONLINE LESSONS